yatiml/yatiml/docs/tutorial.rst

 So, instead, extra attributes are sent to a ``_yatiml_extra`` parameter of type ``OrderedDict`` on ``__init__``, if there is one.
-You put this value into a ``_yatiml_extra`` public attribute, whose contents YAtiML will then dump appended to the normal attributes.
+You put this value into a ``_yatiml_extra`` attribute, whose contents YAtiML will then dump appended to the normal attributes.
 If you want to be able to add extra attributes when constructing an object using keyword arguments, then you can add a ``**kwargs`` parameter as well, and put any key-value pairs in it into ``self._yatiml_extra`` in your favourite order yourself.

 Here is an example: